Mental Health: Finding the Help You Need

 Finding the way to a solution can be as simple as a making a quick phone call.
 For example:

-Consult your employer's employee assistance program (EAP).
-Whether you want advice for relationship problems or financial difficulties, or you need help for severe anxiety or drug addiction, an EAP can connect you with services you need.
+Contact your employer's employee assistance program (EAP).
+You may want advice for relationship or financial problems.
+Or you may need help for severe anxiety or drug addiction.
+An EAP can connect you to services you need.

-Contact your health insurance carrier, as it may or may not cover mental heath services.
-Your health plan may have a special phone number you can call to find out if you have coverage, as well as what services are covered and any limit on the amount the plan will pay.
+Contact your health insurance provider, as it may or may not cover mental health services.
+Your health plan may have a special phone number you can call to find out if you have coverage.
+You can also find out what services are covered and any limit on the amount the plan will pay.
 There may be restrictions on where you get services.

 Check with a community mental health center for guidance or a referral.
-These centers are listed in the telephone book and online and may be the most affordable choice for people who don't have access to an EAP or who have no mental health coverage.
-These centers offer a range of mental health treatment and counseling services, usually at a reduced rate if you qualify.
-They generally require you to have a private insurance plan or to be a recipient of public assistance.
+You can find these centers online.
+They may be the most affordable choice for people who don't have access to an EAP or who have no mental health coverage.
+These centers offer many mental health treatment and counseling services.
+These are often available at a reduced rate if you qualify.
+They generally require that you have a private insurance plan.
+Or that you are getting public assistance.

 If you don’t have health insurance or your insurance does not cover mental health, look for these resources:

 Pastoral counseling.
 Your place of worship can put you in touch with a pastoral counselor.
-Certified pastoral counselors are ministers in a recognized religious body who have advanced degrees in pastoral counseling and professional counseling experience.
+Certified pastoral counselors are specially trained ministers, rabbis, imams, pastors, and priests in a recognized religious body.
+They have advanced degrees in pastoral counseling and professional counseling experience.

 Self-help groups.
-Another choice is to join a self-help or support group to learn about, talk about, and work on problems such as alcoholism, substance abuse, depression, family issues, or personal relationships.
+Another choice is to join a self-help or support group to learn about, talk about, and work on problems.
+These can include alcoholism, substance abuse, depression, family issues, or personal relationships.

 An informed choice

-Before establishing a relationship with any mental health professional, make certain the person has training and experience in your area of concern.
+Before seeing any mental health provider, be sure the person has training and experience in your area of concern.
 This could include alcohol, depression, gambling, domestic violence, family therapy, or marriage counseling.

-Also, you have the right to choose a professional who can meet your cultural concerns.
+You also have the right to choose a provider who can meet your cultural concerns.
 For example, if you're a woman dealing with domestic violence issues, feel free to ask for a female therapist.
-But a therapist doesn't necessarily have to be like you to be able to help you.
-What's most important is that the therapist is someone you feel comfortable talking to honestly and who seems to care about your well-being.
+But a therapist doesn't have to be like you to be able to help you.
+What's most important is that the therapist is someone you feel comfortable talking with honestly.
+And he or she seems to care about your well-being.